ChaiBapchya/apache-parquet-avro/README.md

 # apache-parquet-avro

+## Aim
 Experiment with Apache Parquet and Apache Avro

+## Dependency
-## Using Spark2.1.0 binary prebuilt with Hadoop 2.7
+Using Spark2.1.0 binary prebuilt with Hadoop 2.7

+## Outcome
-## Learnt how to use 3rd party / external SPARK packages like spark-csv, spark-avro (parquet inbuilt)
+Learnt how to use 3rd party / external SPARK packages like spark-csv, spark-avro (parquet inbuilt)

 # Steps
 1. Call pyspark with Avro package